pomonam/kronfluence/DOCUMENTATION.md

 # Loading self-influence scores.
 scores = analyzer.load_self_scores(scores_name="self")
 ```

+By default, self-influence score computations only use the loss function for gradient calculations.
+In this case, the method returns a vector of size `len(train_dataset)`, where each value corresponds
+to `g_l ⋅ H^{-1} ⋅ g_l`.
+Here, `g_l` denotes the gradient of the loss function with respect to the model parameters,
+and `H^{-1}` represents the inverse Hessian matrix.
+If you want to use the measurement function instead of the loss function
+for self-influence calculations, set `use_measurement_for_self_influence=True`.
+In this case, each value in the returned
+vector will correspond to `g_m ⋅ H^{-1} ⋅ g_l`, where `g_m` is the gradient of the measurement function with respect to the model parameters.

 **Dealing with OOMs.** Here are some steps to fix Out of Memory (OOM) errors.
 1. Try reducing the `per_device_query_batch_size` or `per_device_train_batch_size`.